YufengJin/bingham-rotation-learning/README.md

 # A Smooth Representation of SO(3) for Deep Rotation Learning with Uncertainty
+A forked repo from A Smooth Representation of SO(3) for Deep Rotation Learning with Uncertainty,
 #### Valentin Peretroukhin, Matthew Giamou, David M. Rosen, W. Nicholas Greene, Nicholas Roy, and Jonathan Kelly
 *Robotics: Science and Systems (2020)*